gimolabs/docs/docs/intro.md

 slug: /
 ---

-# Gimo Finance
+# Gimo Finance: Unlock the Full Potential of $A0GI Token

-> Gimo Finance is the leading liquid staking protocol for the 0G Network, the first decentralized AI operating system, powered by StaFi’s AI LSaaS.
+## Vision: Activating Liquidity for the AI Economy

+As decentralized AI infrastructure demands fluid, programmable capital, Gimo Finance delivers the foundational layer to unlock the full liquidity potential of $A0GI within the 0G ecosystem.

+Built on StaFi’s AI-powered LSaaS (Liquid Staking as a Service), Gimo Finance transforms staked assets into yield-generating, composable capital—aligning liquidity access with 0G’s mission of decentralized intelligence.

+Positioned at the intersection of staking and AI-native finance, Gimo aims to become the strategic liquidity engine for next-generation machine economies, where capital flows as freely as intelligence itself.

-## The Inspiration Behind Gimo Finance
+## Naming Origins: The Story Behind Gimo Finance

 Gimo is inspired by a Scottish Fold cat from Korea, famous for its sleek black fur and crystal-clear, expressive eyes.
 Its adorable appearance quickly captured widespread affection.